biosimulations/biosimulations/docs/concepts/conventions/simulation-run-visualizations.md

 }
 ```

-## Rendering Vega visualizations of the results of SED-ML files in COMBINE archives
+## Rendering Vega visualizations of the results of SED-ML files in COMBINE/OMEX archives

 Simulation software tools should render such Vega visualizations linked to SED-ML files in COMBINE/OMEX archives as follows: